UK hydrogen strategy

 - how government will support innovation and stimulate investment in the 2020s to scale up low carbon hydrogen

 The Strategy details how we will look to capture the economic benefits of growing the UK hydrogen economy, supporting innovation and stimulating investment to develop the supply chains and skills needed and create jobs and export opportunities for the UK.

 It also sets out our twin-track approach to supporting both electrolytic ‘green’ and carbon capture (CCUS)-enabled ‘blue’ hydrogen production, alongside other potential production routes, which will enable the rapid growth of the sector while bringing down costs.
-We outline a comprehensive roadmap for the development of the wider hydrogen economy over the 2020s to deliver our 2030 5GW ambition.
+We outline a comprehensive roadmap for the development of the wider hydrogen economy over the 2020s to deliver our now 10GW 2030 ambition.

 We have included on this page a Hydrogen Strategy update to the market which summarises government hydrogen policy developments and schemes since the publication of the July 2022 Hydrogen Strategy update to the market.

 As stated in the Strategy, we intend to provide regular updates to the market as our policy develops.